JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 Refactoring dialog: builtin "Open in editor" option
 : Set `addOpenInEditorCheckbox` constructor parameter to enable it in custom `RefactoringDialog` implementation.

+Configurable status bar widgets
+: Use extension point `com.intellij.statusBarWidgetFactory` to provide widgets that can be disabled or reordered.

 ## Notable Changes in IntelliJ IDEA

 EOL for JetBrains TFS Plugin